chinmay-sawant/MotionSaver/Installation/Installation.md

 - **MotionSaver.bat**: Main batch file to start the screensaver service.
 - **PhotoEngine.exe**: Executable for image processing tasks.
 - **_internal/**: Internal files and dependencies required by the application.
+- **StopMotionSaver.bat**: Batch file to stop the screensaver service.
+- **unhooks.exe**: Utility to release keyboard hooks when stopping the service.
+- **Note**: The `StopMotionSaver.bat` file is a new addition in version 2.
+It allows you to stop the MotionSaver service and release any keyboard hooks that may be blocking system shortcuts.

 Make sure your extracted folder matches this structure before proceeding.
 - ![Step 3: Folder Structure in D Drive](https://github.com/chinmay-sawant/MotionSaver/raw/master/Installation/step3.png)